-Nephelometric Turbidity Unit (NTU): Nephelometric turbidity unit is a measure of the clarity of water.
+Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
 Turbidity in excess of five NTU is just noticeable to the average person.
 90th Percentile: 90% of results are below this number.

-Non-Detects (ND) or Below Detection Level (BDL): Laboratory analysis indicates that the constituent is not present. (""."
-Symbol for less than, the same as ND or BDL)
+Non-Detects (ND) or Below Detection Level (BDL): Laboratory analysis indicates that the constituent is not present. ("<" Symbol for less than, the same as ND or BDL)

 Not Tested (NT): Not tested.
 Parts per million (ppm) or Milligrams per liter (mg/l): One part per million corresponds to one minute in two years or one penny in \$10,000.

 Parts per billion (ppb) or Micrograms per liter (μg/l): One part per billion corresponds to one minute in 2,000 years, or one penny in \$10,000,000.
+PicoCuries per Liter (pCi/l): A measure of radioactivity in water.